 Pet Keen is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-Kale is at the center of the new health food craze, often being used in green juices and smoothies due to its numerous health benefits.
+Kale is at the center of the new health food craze, often being used in green juices and smoothies due to its numerous health benefits for humans.
 Of course, we often want to extend these benefits to our pets, and you may have kale at home and be wondering whether this leafy green is safe to give your hamster.

 In this article, we’ll look at the potential benefits of giving kale to your hamster, as well as pitfalls to watch out for.
 Let’s get started!